Dora Bradley, Ph.D., RN-BC, F.A.A.N.

 Work and Education

-Dr. Dora Bradley currently serves as the Chief Clinical & Patient Learning Officer (CCPLO) for Baylor Scott & White Health in Dallas, Texas.
-She is also the Associate Dean, Academic Partnerships Joint Appt. for Baylor University Louise Herrington School of Nursing.
-Previously, she was Vice President for Nursing Professional Development for Baylor Scott & White-North and Baylor Health Care System.
+Dr. Dora Bradley currently serves as the Associate Dean for Strategic Initiatives & Innovations for Baylor University Louise Herrington School of Nursing.
+Previously, she served as the Chief Clinical & Patient Learning Officer (CCPLO) for Baylor Scott & White Health in Dallas, Texas and was Vice President for Nursing Professional Development for Baylor Scott & White-North and Baylor Health Care System.
 Her distinguished career is extensive and includes more than 35 years working in healthcare.
-Some of the impressive leadership roles she has held include: Director, Center for Nursing Education and Research, Adjunct Professor and Adjunct Professor, Baylor University Medical Center; Adjunct Professor and Adjunct Assistant Clinical Professor, University of Texas Arlington; Director of Professional Practice, Shawnee Mission Medical Center; Adjunct Associate Professor, KU School of Nursing; Assistant Professor, Instructor Clinical Instructor, Interim Director Continuing Education, Evaluation Coordinator and Instructor (clinical appointment), Medical University of South Carolina, College of Nursing; and Program Nurse Consultant PMI Div., Director of Staff Support, Medical University of South Carolina, Medical Center.
-Additionally, Dr. Bradley’s career includes many years working as a nurse in a variety of leadership roles at facilities including: Children’s Hospital of Oklahoma; Norman Regional Hospital, Oklahoma State University Technical Institute; Midwest City Memorial Hospital and Creek Nation Hospital.
-Dr. Bradley has also participated in a wide array of National Peer Reviewed, National-Invited and Selected Regional and Local presentations.
+Some of the other impressive leadership roles she has held include: Director, Center for Nursing Education and Research, Baylor University Medical Center; Director of Professional Practice, Shawnee Mission Medical Center; Assistant Professor Medical University of South Carolina, College of Nursing; and Director of Staff Support, Medical University of South Carolina, Medical Center.
+Throughout her career, Dr. Bradley has maintain close ties with her academic partners and has had number of joint and adjunct appointments.
+She has preceptored numerous graduate students and served on DNP project and PhD dissertation committees.
+Dr. Bradley’s career also includes many years working as a nurse in a variety of clinical nursing roles at facilities including: Children’s Hospital of Oklahoma; Norman Regional Hospital, Midwest City Memorial Hospital and Creek Nation Indian Hospital.

 Dr. Bradley received her PhD in Nursing Science from University of South Carolina, her MS in Nursing/Education & Peds from University of Oklahoma Health Science Center and her Bachelor of Science from Oklahoma Baptist University.
-She has been a registered nurse since 1977 and is Board Certified in Nursing Professional Development (RN-BC) since 2005.
+She has been Board Certified in Nursing Professional Development (RN-BC) since 2005.